HL7/fhir-pdmp/input/pagecontent/message-processing.md

+The operation requesting patient PDMP history may also be invoked using FHIR messaging in environments where...

+- the PDMP Responder only accepts requests via an intermediary
+- or the participants would otherwise benefit from messaging features such as inclusion of a MessageHeader to convey information for routing, logging or other purposes.

-The request to the PDMP Responder for patient information, and the response back to the requester are accomplished using FHIR Messaging.
-This page describes the overall workflow, message content and related considerations.
+This page overviews the messaging workflow, message content and related considerations.
+See [the FHIR standard's messaging page](http://hl7.org/fhir/messaging.html) for additional details on FHIR messaging conventions.

 ### Message overview
 <div>